GeminiDRSoftware/astrodata/docs/manuals/usermanual/intro.rst

 astronomical datasets stored on disks and to properly parse their metadata using the |AstroData| and the |TagSet| classes. |astrodata| provides uniform interfaces for working on datasets from different instruments.
-Once a dataset has been opened with |from_file|, the object assesses metadata to determine the appropriate class and methods to use for reading and processing the data.
+Once a dataset has been opened with |open|, the object assesses metadata to determine the appropriate class and methods to use for reading and processing the data.
 Information like instrument, observation mode, and how to access headers, is readily available through the |AstroData| uniform interface returned by
-|from_file|.
+|open|.
 All the details are coded inside the class associated with the
 instrument, that class then provides the interface.
 The appropriate class is selected automatically when the file is opened and inspected by |astrodata|.